Sylvance/TodoApi-Csharp/README.md

 ## Running the application
 - Spin up the application using `dotnet run`
-- The app lives in `localhost:5001`.
+- The app UI lives in `localhost:5001`.

 ## Adding migrations
 - If the postgresql database is setup: